 - More space, more facilities, and more flexibility than a conventional hotel.

-- More privacy than a B&B or shared (room in a house) Airbnb.
+- More privacy than a B&B or shared room in a house (such as an Airbnb).

 - Lower cost for comparable facilities than other options of equal grade or quality.

 NO PASSPORT NEEDED: 17 Best All-Inclusive Resorts in the U.S. for Families